Italian Restaurants in Philadelphia for a Great Meal

 Bowl of gnocchi with white sauce.

-Bistro Roman’s spectacular gnocchi with black truffle cream
+Bistro Romano’s spectacular gnocchi with black truffle cream

 For over 35 years, Bistro Romano has made some of the best Italian food in the city for diners in Society Hill.
 The cozy, dimly-lit seating downstairs is one of Philadelphia’s most romantic spots.
 On weekends, that gets kicked up a notch with live piano music in the bar.